Mkzay/Animerchstore/README.md

 - 🧪 **Add testing**:
   - Write unit tests for components and integration tests for critical flows (e.g., adding to cart, checkout).
-  - Use tools like Jest and React Testing Library.

 - 📱 **Enhance responsive design**:
   - Ensure the app is fully optimized for mobile devices with better responsive layouts and touch-friendly interactions.